ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-07-30-what-is-a-recurrent-neural-network-and-how-to-use-it.md

 - We can skip several first outputs because the network should be prepared before making any predictions;
 - We can feed the output value as an input to the next step.
 With this approach you can create a network that will be able to generate a new sequence;
-- We can combine two previous ways – feed several input values and then start to feed network’s output values as new input values.
+- We can combine two previous ways – feed several input values and then start to feed network's output values as new input values.

 ### BPTT